lextudio/pysnmp.com/docs/source/snmp-simulation-service.rst

-If you are considering Digital Ocean as a cloud service provider for your own needs, `this voucher <https://m.do.co/c/debefe816df4>`_ will get you $10 credit and also benefit SNMP Labs.
+If you are considering Digital Ocean as a cloud service provider for your own needs, `this voucher <https://m.do.co/c/debefe816df4>`_ will get you $10 credit and also benefit the PySNMP Organization.

 In case of any troubles or suggestions, please
-`open up a <https://github.com/etingof/snmplabs.com/issues/new>`_ GitHub issue.
+`open up a <https://github.com/lextudio/snmplabs.com/issues/new>`_ GitHub issue.

 .. _simulated-snmp-engines: